Communication

 Main App

-A vcita's service that enables external services to get notified on new messages sent from vcita and also to inject new messages to vcita's client conversation page.
+inTandem service that enables external services to get notified on new messages sent from inTandem and also to inject new messages to our client conversation page.

 Incoming messages